Searching for a cometary belt around Trappist-1 with ALMA: Discussion

 \subsection{Proxima~Cen collisional evolution}

-We applied the same model to Proxima~Cen \citep[age of $\sim5$~Gyr,][]{Bazot2016} which hosts a low mass temperate planet \citep{Anglada2016} and has also been observed by ALMA.
+We applied the same model to Proxima~Cen \citep[age of $\sim5$~Gyr,][]{Bazot2016} which hosts a low mass temperate planet \citep{Anglada2016} and has also been observed by ALMA at 1.3~mm.
 To derive upper limits we re-imaged the data after applying the calibration script provided by ALMA.
 In the original analysis of the data by \cite{Anglada2017}, they proposed the existence of warm dust component at 0.4~au, a cold belt at 1--4~au and an outer belt at 30~au.
-However, a revision by \cite{MacGregor2018prox} of the same data showed that the high and time variable flaring activity of Proxima~Cen led to the misinterpretation by Anglada et al. of this emission as a warm and cold belt.
-Moreover, the signal from the putative outer belt after azimuthally averaging is not significant ($<3\sigma$) and could simply arise from a few sub-mm galaxies.
-In fact, as pointed out by MacGregor et al, the expected number of sub-mm galaxies within the ACA field of view is not insignificant \citep[$\sim6$ within $33\arcsec$,][]{Carniani2015}.
-Nevertheless, in Figure \ref{fig:proxima} we compare the results from collisional evolution with the upper limits from the ACA map (dotted line) and 12m and ACA combined (dashed line) assuming a disc inclined by $45\deg$ and azimuthally averaging as in \cite{Marino2016}.
-We find that the ACA observations could have marginally detected a disc only if it had a mean radius between $20-40$~au and was as massive as a MMSN (10~\Me) under the assumptions stated above.
-Therefore, we conclude that Proxima~Cen could have been born with a planetesimal belt as massive as a MMSN and still avoid detection with ALMA.
+An independent analysis by \cite{MacGregor2018prox} of the same observations showed that in the same ALMA data there is strong and time variable flaring activity from Proxima~Cen.
+This time-variable and unresolved emission could have misled \cite{Anglada2017} to conclude that there is circumstellar dust within a few au.
+Moreover, the signal from the putative outer belt after azimuthally averaging \citep[as in][]{Marino2016} is only marginally significant at $3.5\sigma$.
+A future detailed analysis of more sensitive observations in the visibility space, taking into account the time variable emission of Proxima~Cen, should be able to confirm or rule out the presence of dust emission in this system at the levels claimed by \cite{Anglada2017}.